gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 Any number of VST3 plugins may be loaded.
 Any number of audio channels, VST3 parameters, or notes may be used.

-Supposedly, to change to a different program (i.e., factory-defined preset), examine the `vst3info` printout for a plugin and change the program using `vstparamset`, with the parameter ID equal to the program list ID.
-The parameter value is normalized, but will be mapped to the appropriate program number in the program list as follows.
+Supposedly, to change to a different program (e.g., a factory-defined preset), examine the `vst3info` printout for a plugin and change the program using `vstparamset`, with the parameter ID equal to the program list ID.
+The Csound program number is not normalized, but is mapped and normalized in the host.

-_Normalize_

-double normalized = program / (double) programs;

-_Denormalize_

-int program = min (programs, normalized * (programs + 1));

 This however does not seem to work with the VST3 SDK example programs, and they also do not work properly in the Reaper host.